Skip to main content

 Basic team member

-Here's what basic team members cannot do:
+Here's what basic team members can't do:

-• Customize the company's pipeline stages
+• Can't customize the company's pipeline stages

-• Create or share contact forms
+• Can't create or share contact forms

 Moderators